Our Retail Phamacy will be closed from 18-20 October and relocated to #01-13 from 21 October 2025

 It does not touch your eye but uses a puff of air to flatten your cornea.
 The patient is seated with the chin resting on the device.
 The operator activates the air puff mechanism while aligning the focus to the patient’s eye through the tonometer monitor.

 Air puff tonometer is a preliminary way to measure IOP.
 If high pressure is detected using this method, it is advisable to consult a specialist to check further.
+The process should not hurt, if you experience pain during the test do inform your eye care specialist.

 Associated Conditions